yuyatinnefeld/gcp/sdk/examples/project2/README.md

-# GCP Project 2: Recommendation ML
+# GCP Project 2 - Create the Recommendation ML

 ## About
 - Transfer data from Cloud Storage into Cloud SQL
-- Launch Dataproc cluster and run the ML model
+- Run the ML model on the Dataproc cluster

 ## Info
 - Data: create ML Model